release-engineering/waiverdb/openshift/docs/pipeline-deployment.md

 #### Configure a Pagure API Key
 This section is not required if updating Pagure PR status is not needed.

+- Login as `factory2jenkins` to Pagure.io (gnaponie and lholecek knows the password).
-- Go to your Pagure repository settings, and locate to the 'API Keys' section.
+- Go to the repository settings, and locate to the 'API Keys' section.
 - Click on the `Create new key` button to add new API key with the following permissions:
     - Flag a commit
     - Comment on a pull-request